-Hald was the reigning scholar on the topic but Hansen still proposed that the craft be given a Scandinavian name in English discourse:
+Hald was the reigning Nordic scholar on the topic (and devised a classification system for nålebinding that is still applied) but Hansen proposed nonetheless that the craft be given a Scandinavian name in English discourse.

 “I suggest therefore that in future research in this kind of textile we use the modern expression nålebinding, bearing in mind that Märta Brodén, who was the first to use this word, was also the first to make this almost forgotten technique known among needlework people today.”

 That suggestion had the intended effect but is in error on a few important points of fact (nor was Hansen the first to make it).
 The most glaring in the present discussion is a failure to acknowledge Hald’s prior use of the word naalebinding.
 She included it in a Swedish article about a mitten published in 1945 and again the following year in the Danish journal Acta Archaeologica, in an English language article comparing early Egyptian and Scandinavian textile techniques.

 “…there is a rather special sewing technique which in Scandinavia is usually spoken of under the name of ‘Naalebinding.’”

 Hald uses the term yet again in her book Olddanske Tekstiler from 1950 (presented as a doctoral dissertation the year before), not just in the running text but also to head two sections.
 This includes a detailed English summary, in which the term appears in the form cited by Hansen.